-If there’s one thing that we can count on like clockwork, it’s a flurry of curtain & blind related questions in our inbox each and every day, so we’re here to answer a slew of them in one fell swoop.
+If there’s one thing that we can count on like clockwork, it’s a flurry of curtain & blind related questions in our inbox each and every day: where should I put curtains? where can I find good curtains? how do I hang curtains?
+So we’re here to answer a slew of them in one fell swoop.
 Hold onto your hats people, this could get crazy.

 Q: What’s your general philosophy on window treatments?

 A: We believe that curtains and blinds can make for the biggest change in a room next to paint.
 They’re hugely important for a major makeover, and can add height, drama, breezy ambiance, softness, and even a punch of color to any space- and we definitely encourage everyone to give them a spin!
 We’re generally not big fans of valances, but we love the floor length curtain and blind combination and we always hang them “high and wide” as we say so often.